bhmsgame06/BFCTool/README.md

 HEAD_CHUNK
 DATA_CHUNK
 ```
-... and eack chunk has many items of Key&Value.
+... and each chunk has each piece (file) and each piece has Key&Value and piece is separated by a blank line between each piece.

 '@' symbol before item means annotation item or invisible item.
 This means that this item should be ignored by the computer.